jaejinchoi/FFP/example/README.md

 ## Python wrapper to automate iteration

-Essentially, the wrapper script orchestrate the core comamnds to automate iteration of searching feature lengths.
-Please check you have already downloaded and compiled core programs in "Instruction logistic" to proceed.
+Essentially, the wrapper script automate iteration of searching feature lengths.
+Please check if you have downloaded and compiled core programs.

 ### Requirements